mscbmlab/mscbmlab/README.md

   - Integrating AI/ML and MS-based data from metabolomics, lipidomics, and proteomics, we would like to analyze and model complex multidimensional data, such as medical record, environmental exposure, and biological data, etc., to understand the complex biological processes of health and disease.

 ####  Percision Medicine & Targeted Therapy
-  -  Discovery of active small molecule metabolites/drugs/environmental contaminants and their applications in biomarkers, immunometabolism and human health/disease.
+  -  Discovery of active small molecule metabolites/drugs/environmental contaminants and their applications in human health/disease.
       -  Rheumatoid Arthritis
       -  Parkinson’s disease
+      -  Cancer

 ##  Come and join us